 Before he obtained his first results, some people dared to say that marijuana was harmful to bees.

-He was entirely convinced that was not the case, but he had to wait two years until the project was well consolidated and he was able to demonstrate that the plants had no adverse impact on the insects.
+He was entirely convinced that was not the case, but he had to wait two years until the project was well consolidated.
+And then he was able to demonstrate that the plants had no adverse impact on the insects.

 “The bees that produce the cannahoney are not affected by cannabinoids because they do not have an endocannabinoid system,” he explains.